Thomas Bonacum: Murphy dispute

-A group of priests submitted a list of complaints against Bonacum to Francesco Satolli, the U.S. Apostolic Delegate, in 1893.
-In retaliation, Bonacum tried in 1895 to expel one of those priests, William Murphy, who had also presided over the diocesan trial that originally ruled in Corbett's favor.
-Murphy appealed to church authorities and in 1896 an ecclesiastical court of the metropolitan Archdiocese of Dubuque reversed Bonacum's decision and ordered him to pay a fine as well as Murphy's legal fees.
+A group of priests submitted a list of complaints against Bonacum to Archbishop Francesco Satolli, the apostolic delegate to the United States, in 1893.
+In retaliation, Bonacum tried in 1895 to expel one of those priests, Reverend William Murphy.
+Murphy had presided over the 1891 diocesan court trial for Martin Corbett.
+Murphy appealed his expulsion to church authorities.
+In 1896, an ecclesiastical court of the Archdiocese of Dubuque reversed Bonacum's decision and ordered him to pay a fine as well as Murphy's legal fees.

-In 1900, Bonacum tried to remove Murphy from his position as pastor of St. Vincent's Church in Seward, Nebraska, which also included charge of Immaculate Conception Church in Ulysses, Nebraska.
+In 1900, Bonacum tried to remove Murphy from his position as pastor of St. Vincent's Parish in Seward, Nebraska, which also included charge of Immaculate Conception Church in Ulysses, Nebraska.
 When Murphy refused to step down, Bonacum excommunicated him and brought action in court to have him removed from the church property.
-This litigation would last for more than ten years, moving through both secular and ecclesiastical courts and even coming to the personal attention of Pope Pius X.On June 18, 1909, when Bonacum came to Ulysses to remove Murphy from Immaculate Conception Church.
+This litigation would last for more than ten years, moving through both secular and ecclesiastical courts and even coming to the personal attention of Pope Pius X. On June 18, 1909, Bonacum came to Ulysses to evict Murphy from Immaculate Conception Church.
 However, Murphy had strong support from the congregation and a mob of more than 200 people forced Bonacum to leave.
 Even when the bishop tried to take a taxi out of town, the mob followed him and forced him to get out of the car and walk several miles to the next town.

 That battle only ended in 1911, when both Bonacum and Murphy died; the bishop from natural causes and the priest from a car accident.
 As a result of their feud, Pius X issued a new rule prohibiting priests or bishops from suing a fellow clergyman in secular court.